Ciro23/mvc-framework/README.md

 Simple MVC framework with a default Controller, Model and Dbh

 ## How to use
+This "framework" only contains the default Controller, Model and Dbh classes, but not a router, which must be implemented by yourself.
 All the custom controllers and models must be extended respectively with Mvc\Controller and Mvc\Model.
 The .env.example file contains the themplate of all the private data needed to connect to the database.
 Change these static properties according to own folder structure: